conorbergin/personal-website/src/posts/contenteditable.md

 ```

 ## Selection
 One of the tricker parts of this project was finding where the text cursor, or caret, is.
-There wasn't any nice beforeinput feature for this, I had to read the slection from the DOM, and convert that to a Yjs document position.
+There wasn't any nice beforeinput feature for this, I had to read the selection from the DOM, and convert that to a Yjs document position.
 This is one of the messiest parts of my project, and `selection.ts` still contains large piece of code pulled as-is from stack overflow.

 ## Rendering
 Up until this point I was rolling my own javascript renderer, which was a real pile of junk that redrew the entire page every time the state changed.
 I was faced with writing a proper renderer or submitting to a UI library.
 I settled on Solid after also trying Svelte and React, Svelte is a bit too magical and React is too old and well supported for my taste.
 Using Solid was a big boost to my productivity, it never made it difficult to drop down to the underlying web apis, which I did a lot, and being able to declare my components in JSX, rather than abusing `Object.assign()` really cleaned up my code.
 I am still not sure if Solid was a better choice than React or Svelte, there were a few third party libraries in each I would have liked to have, in particular SyncedStore.